curiousoffice/playbook/README.rst

 MacBook Pro
 -----------

-Every person that joins Sophilabs receives a MacBook Pro latest generation.
+Every person that joins sophilabs receives a MacBook Pro latest generation.
 These laptops are known for their performance, robustness, great look & feel and battery life, but for us, the most important feature is that they allow us building and testing apps on any platform: OSX, Linux and Windows.